 - What’s the implication of bringing these strategies of obfuscation to light?
 Would the visibility harm the “powerless” that have no choice but to obfuscate?

-Design Justice: Community-Led Practices to Build the Worlds We Need
+Design Justice: Community-Led Practices to Build the Worlds We Need (February 18, 2021)

-By Sasha Costanza-Chock
+by Sasha Costanza-Chock

 - To what extent can we make values transparent and explicit in the design process?